Church of the Nativity (UNESCO World Heritage Site)

 326 CE

-Roman emperor Constantine the Great, who conquered Palestine, constructed the Church of the Nativity at the birthplace of Jesus according to an advice of his mother Helena.
+Roman emperor Constantine the Great, who conquered Palestine, constructed the Church of the Nativity at the birthplace of Jesus according to the advice of Helena, his mother.

 529